apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 8. Application properties outside of your packaged jar (application.properties and YAML variants).
 9. Application properties packaged inside your jar (application.properties and YAML variants).

-All CAS settings can be overriden via the above outlined strategies.
+All CAS settings can be overridden via the above outlined strategies.

 <div class="alert alert-info"><strong>Managing Configuration</strong><p>In order to manage
 the CAS configuration, you should configure access